KagurazakaHanabi/musicxml-tutorial-chinese/chapters/The-Structure-of-MusicXML-Files.md

 </part-list>
 ```

-The part-list is the one part of the score header that is required in all MusicXML scores.
-It is made up of a series of score-part elements, each with a required id attribute and part-name element.
-By convention, our software simply numbers the parts as "P1", "P2", etc. to create the id attributes.
-You may use whatever technique you like as long as it produces unique names for each score-part.
+`part-list` 是所有 MusicXML 乐谱中所需的一部分。它由一系列 `sore-part` 元素组成，每个元素都具有必需的 `id` 属性和 `part-name` 元素。By convention, our software simply numbers the parts as "P1", "P2", etc. to create the `id` attributes.
+You may use whatever technique you like as long as it produces unique names for each `score-part`.

-In addition to the part-name, there are many optional elements that can be included in a score-part:
+In addition to the `part-name`, there are many optional elements that can be included in a `score-part`:

-- An identification element, helpful if individual parts come from different sources.
+- An `identification` element, helpful if individual parts come from different sources.
-- A part-abbreviation element.
-Often, you will use the part-name for the name used at the start of the score, and the part-abbreviation for the abbreviated name used in succeeding systems.
+- A `part-abbreviation` element.
+Often, you will use the `part-name` for the name used at the start of the score, and the `part-abbreviation` for the abbreviated name used in succeeding systems.
-- A group element, used when different parts can be used for different purposes.
+- A `group` element, used when different parts can be used for different purposes.
 In MuseData, for instance, there will often be different parts used for a printed score, a printed part, a MIDI sound file, or for data analysis.
-- One or more score-instrument elements, used to describe instrument sounds and virtual instrument settings, as well as to define multiple instruments within a score-part.
+- One or more `score-instrument` elements, used to describe instrument sounds and virtual instrument settings, as well as to define multiple instruments within a `score-part`.
 This element serves as a reference point for MIDI instrument changes.
-- One or more midi-device elements for identifying the MIDI devices or ports that are being used in a multi-port configuration.
+- One or more `midi-device` elements for identifying the MIDI devices or ports that are being used in a multi-port configuration.
 Multiple devices let you get beyond MIDI's 16-channel barrier.
-- One or more midi-instrument elements, specifying the initial MIDI setup for each score-instrument within a part.
+- One or more `midi-instrument` elements, specifying the initial MIDI setup for each `score-instrument` within a part.